 An award-winning translation service provider based in North America, wintranslation has a fifteen year track record in managing complex multimedia and large-scale projects on time and on budget.
-Our company specializes in the translation of Canada’s aboriginal languages including Inuktitut, Inuinnaqtun, Malecite and Ojibwe.
+Our company specializes in the translation of Canada’s Indigenous languages including Gwich’in, Inuktitut, Inupiaq and, Nunavik.
 Please see our languages page for a full list of languages and dialects we currently support.

 WE WOULD LOVE TO HELP WITH YOUR NEXT SIBERIAN YUPIK PROJECT

-GET A FREE QUOTE
+CONTACT US FOR A FREE QUOTE

 Mi’kmaq (Míkmawísimk) (alternatively spelled Micmac, Migmaw or Mikmaw, Miikmaq, Mikmaq, Mi'gmaq, Migmaq, Miigmaq, or Migmac.) is an Indigenous language spoken…